Bria-AI/ComfyUI-BRIA-API/Readme.md

 | **Erase Foreground**    | Removes the foreground from an image, isolating the background. |

 ## Product Shot Generation Nodes
-These nodes create high-quality product images for eCommerce workflows. [[API docs](https://bria-ai-api-docs.redoc.ly/tag/Product-Shots-Generation)].
+These nodes create high-quality product images for eCommerce workflows.

 | Node                   | Description                                                        |
 |------------------------|--------------------------------------------------------------------|